CANBERRA Movement therapy

 These different assessment tools are used to identify the reason behind the specific injury or pain a client presents with, the understanding of which will then inform a tailored treatment of corrected-movement therapy.
 All movements will be recorded and sent to you for continued practice after your session.

-THREE-STAGE BIO-MECHANICAL ANALYSIS
+STAGEs of BIO-MECHANICAL ANALYSIS

-1. Foot Plate Analysis
+Foot Pressure Plate & Gait (walking) Analysis

 The foot plate analysis uses the latest plantar pressure plates technology to measure your foot pressures, weight distribution and stability.
 Understanding how your feet are functioning is the first step of diagnosis and treatment.
+Followed by analysing your gait (walk) using slow motion camera.

 The postural assessment measures your static body positioning - basically looking at your posture when you’re standing in your neutral state of rest.
 This is assessed by mapping all your joints to form a 3D model of your current body position.